 Our first step was to identify key audience segments related to activities that Aussie millennials love, such as surfing, road-tripping, and staying fit.
 Using third-party tools that show interests based on the apps people installed alongside Google’s affinity audiences, we built distinct groups that included “beach-bound travellers,” “road-trippers,” and “fitness buffs.”

 With these key segments mapped out, our creative team could develop a series of dynamic mobile display ads with Studio.

 “When human insights are married to the right data, today’s brands can unlock significant potential.
 Ad campaigns can be more efficient, more agile, and more relevant to consumers.”

-The ad creative was customised and served dynamically by DoubleClick to align with powerful data signals, including user interests, time of day, and location.
+The ad creative was customised and served dynamically by Google Marketing Platform to align with powerful data signals, including user interests, time of day, and location.
 Here are a few examples showing how our data-driven creative helped tell a relevant story to Android users in key moments: